-Chocolate is one of the most loved treats worldwide.
-It comes in various forms and flavors.
-But many wonder if it contains caffeine.
-The answer is yes, though the amount depends on the type of chocolate.
+Chocolate is one of the most popular treats worldwide, enjoyed in many forms and flavors.
+But does chocolate contain caffeine?
+The answer is yes—though the exact amount depends on the type of chocolate, with darker varieties generally containing more caffeine than milk or white chocolate.

 Caffeine in Different Types of Chocolate